Estimated reading time: 8 minutes

 Scarce understanding and support for trauma

-Holocaust survivor Leo Bretholz explains,
+Few Holocaust survivors received postwar trauma support.
+As survivor Leo Bretholz explains,

 “There was no psychologist, there was no social worker.
 Today, when you have a stress syndrome after an event—a plane crash, big fire, shooting in a school—the psychologists, psychiatrists, and counselors are immediately there to tell you what to do to make it easier to cope.
-But we didn’t have that.”
+But we didn’t have that.” -Leo Bretholz

 They Faced Survivor’s Guilt, Shame, and blame